Louisiana debates murder charge for women who get abortions

 In addition to rewriting homicide statutes to include abortion, it declares that any federal law, regulation or court ruling that allows abortion is void and that any judge who blocks enforcement of the bill’s provisions could be impeached.

-Members of the committee that advanced the bill last week expressed doubt about its constitutionality.
-Edwards called it “patently unconstitutional” on Wednesday.

-Edwards joined critics of the bill saying it criminalizes some types of contraception and parts of the in vitro fertilization process.
-McCormick on Thursday said forms of contraception that don't destroy a fertilized egg are not affected by the law.
-And he disputes that the contention by Edwards and others that the bill would criminalize some aspects of in vitro fertilization, pointing to state law that already grants rights to an “in vitro fertilized human ovum.”
+He joined critics of the bill saying it criminalizes some types of contraception and parts of the in vitro fertilization process.
+McCormick on Thursday said forms of contraception that don't destroy a fertilized egg would not be affected.
+And he disputes that the bill would newly criminalize some aspects of in vitro fertilization, pointing to state law that already grants rights to an “in vitro fertilized human ovum.”

-Anti-abortion legislation usually passes easily in Louisiana's Legislature but emphatic opposition to the bill from some anti-abortion stalwarts could bolster attempts to derail the measure or heavily amend it.
+Anti-abortion legislation usually passes easily in Louisiana's Legislature but the emphatic opposition from some anti-abortion stalwarts could bolster attempts to derail the measure or heavily amend it.

 Louisiana already has laws on the books criminalizing abortion, including a “trigger law” ensuring that it will be a crime if the Supreme Court reverses the Roe vs. Wade, the 1973 ruling establishing abortion rights.
 The statutes appear to exempt women from prosecution, although some abortion rights advocates have suggested they need tightening.